kanchanchy/spatial-repartitioning-ml/README.md

 Run data_preprocessing.py file.
 Main method contains four method calls for four datasets.
 In order to perform preprocessing on only one dataset, comment method calls for other datasets.

 ## Spatial Data Re-partitioning
 Run repartitioning.py file.
 Main method contains re-partitioning steps for all four datasets.
 In order to perform re-partitioning on only one dataset, comment repartitioning steps for other datasets.
+In order to experiment different threshold of information loss, change the value of the variable infoLossThreshold_NYC_Multi .

+## Training and Testing Machine Learning Models
+Run train_test_models.py file.
+Sevel methods perform training and testing on seven types of machine learning models.
+In order to perform training and testing on only one model, comment method calls for other machine learning models.
+Regression models are tested with NYC taxi trip multivariate dataset (paths are defined by first set of global variables).
+Spatial kriging and clustering are performed on NYC taxi trip univariate dataset (paths are defined by second set of global variables).
+Change the paths to different dataset in order to perform training and testing on different dataset.